 Trade wars within the global shipping industry involve carriers seeking to improve their cost-efficiency to gain advantages over their rivals.
 As manufacturers fine-tune their building techniques, we could see more mega-ships in the harbors.
 This would be particularly helpful for those transporting larger cargo, such as companies that specialize in container shipping.

 The largest ship in the world can currently carry just over 20,000 containers.
-Shipping companies can offer significantly lower transportation costs by using these giant cargo transporters.
+Best International Shipping companies can offer significantly lower transportation costs by using these giant cargo transporters.

 Improved port management